Systems Analysis and Integration

 - Exploring wireless power transfer for on-road electric vehicles, as depicted in the e-roadway animation.

-NREL also works with other research organizations and industry partners such as Chrysler, Ford, and General Motors to develop and implement prototypes of promising technologies identified through simulation and systems analysis, and to evaluate the prototypes in laboratory and on-road vehicle tests.
+NREL also works with other research organizations and industry partners such as Chrysler, Ford, and General Motors to develop and implement prototypes of promising technologies identified through simulation and systems analysis, and to evaluate the prototypes in laboratory and on-road vehicle evaluation.

 Browse our systems analysis and integration publications.